-An idea floated some years ago was to add a "sudorific" (sweat-inducing) compound such as pilocarpine nitrate to the surface of the skin, thereby increasing the flow of sweat from the skin surface (this is done, along with mild electrical stimulation, in what's termed a "sweat test" to screen for cystic fibrosis, but that test has diagnostic value because the abnormal level is about 50% greater than normal).
-Again, it's a reasonable bet that, if normal sweat contains no measurable glucose, any that is found after stimulation of the skin will not accurately reflect the amount present in unstimulated tissue.
+An idea floated quite some years ago was to add a "sudorific" (sweat-inducing) compound such as pilocarpine nitrate to the surface of the skin, thereby increasing the flow of sweat from the skin surface (this is done, along with mild electrical stimulation, in what's termed a "sweat test" to screen for cystic fibrosis, but that test has diagnostic value because the abnormal level is about 50% greater than normal).
+Again, it's a reasonable bet that, if normal sweat contains no measurable glucose, any that is found after stimulation of the skin will not accurately reflect the amount present in unstimulated tissue (see the "uncertainty principle of the Second Law, above).
 Depending on whether one's glass is perennially half-full or half-empty, it is possible to interpret the continuing pursuit of these trans-membrane techniques as "hope springs eternal," or "those who cannot remember the mistakes of the past are doomed to repeat them."
 See the section below for sweat techniques that have not yet produced commercial success.